d4lton/ignis/README.md

 The prompt will show you the current project, and you can switch to a new project with the `project <project-id>` command.
 Note that `project-id` is an arbitrary ID you create.
 Spaces aren't allowed in the ID, and it probably makes sense to have it match the project ID for your Firebase project.

-Before you can do any operations on a project, you will have to log in with the `login --file=<firebase-config-json>` file.
+Before you can do any operations on a project, you will have to log in with the `login <firebase-config-json>` file.
 This config will be cached under your `~/.config` directory, so you don't have to log in every time you use ignis.

 Any place you use a `<path>`, you can choose to specify a project ID.
 For example: